 Interim Associate Vice Chancellor for Academic Affairs

-Dr. Clapp-Smith is a Professor of Leadership and has served Chair of the Managerial Studies Department since Fall 2018 and the Academic Director of the Leadership Institute since 2019.
+Rachel Clapp-Smith is a professor of leadership and has served as chair of the Managerial Studies department since fall 2018 and the Academic Director of the Leadership Institute since 2019.

-Dr. Clapp-Smith explores how experiences in a variety of contexts impact the process and content of leadership development.
+Clapp-Smith explores how experiences in a variety of contexts impact the process and content of leadership development.
 She researches the development of the whole person as a leader, looking at multiple life domains and multi-cultural experiences.
-She studies leader identity, global mindset, and cultural self-awareness.
+She studies leader identity, global mindset and cultural self-awareness.

-Dr. Clapp-Smith teaches organizational behavior and leadership in undergraduate and graduate programs.
+Clapp-Smith teaches organizational behavior and leadership in undergraduate and graduate programs.
 Her primary objective is to help students understand the dynamics of leadership and how to develop their own leader capacity.
-She also facilitates leadership seminars for managers, staff, and high school leaders.
+She also facilitates leadership seminars for managers, staff and high school leaders.

-Before entering academia in 2004, Dr. Clapp-Smith had a career managing multicultural teams in the software industry.
-She worked in sales, marketing, and consulting in Germany and the Netherlands, with responsibility for the European market.
+Before entering academia in 2004, Clapp-Smith had a career managing multi-cultural teams in the software industry.
+She worked in sales, marketing and consulting in Germany and the Netherlands, with responsibility for the European market.